-It seems that only people who suffer from stress-related insomnia realise that they have a problem and need to practice relaxation techniques.
+It seems that only people who suffer from stress-related insomnia realize that they have a problem and need to practice relaxation techniques.

 But the truth is, that if you are regularly exposed to stressful situations and don’t relax enough, the anxiety just keeps building up and a good night's sleep just doesn't help anymore.
 You still wake up mentally exhausted and feeling nervous even before you have properly woken up.